herzogf/homek8s/README.md

 # installs qemu, downloads raspbian and needed custom raspi kernels
 ./test/native_install_prereqs.sh

-# starts the virtual machines with qemu
+# starts the raspbian / gateway with qemu
 # -> at the moment this blocks the shell session and shows the gateway VM's console
-./test/native_run_machines.sh
+./test/native_run_gateway.sh

 # in a new shell session:
 # start homek8s targeting the virtual machines